rylanp/feedforward_neural_network/README.md

 3. epl_scores_data.csv contains example past games
 4. epl_teams_data.csv contains example stats
 5. Real stats were used, now they are old stats

+If you use this, you should use your own stats, and thus change how they are the input to the network in networkEPL.py.